bmpaciotti/HCA_201/career-practical-advice.md

 - But of course, I would in general say "yes"!
 Analytics skills (especially in healthcare) are still in high demand.
 Depending on your existing skills and knowledge, a certificate program could be an good value proposition.

-   - I believe that are UCD program is priced at a reasonable level, and thus you can get knolwedge and proof of the knolwedge without a huge expenditure
+   - I believe that are UCD program is priced at a reasonable level, and thus you can get knowledge and proof of the knowledge without a huge expenditure

 # What Is the Difference Between Data Scientists and Data Analysts?